adrinatang77/MEng-Function-Conditioning/README.md

 For sprint targets, make a new branch with `git branch [NAME]` and switch to it with `git checkout [NAME]`.
 Run `git push -u origin [NAME]` when pushing for the first time.

 Prior to your first contribution, `cd` into the repository and run `pre-commit install`.
-This will install a pre-commit hook that will run formatting checks (`black`, `isort`), as well as eventual tests for breaking changes, on all files in the repository.
+This will install a pre-commit hook that will run formatting checks (`ruff`), as well as eventual tests for breaking changes, on all files in the repository.

 All PRs should pass the pre-commit checks before they are merged into `master`.